 In the dialog box that appears, download all three generated certificates:

 Configure MQTT client

-Clone Mongoose Library repo and go into the example directory:
+- Start a terminal in the project directory; clone the Mongoose Library repo, and go into the example directory:

 $ git clone https://github.com/cesanta/mongoose $ cd mongoose/examples/mqtt-client-aws-iot

 key.pemto the example directory Now, these two files,